FAQ: Frequently Asked Questions

 Q3: What brand or model of instrument should I buy?
 I don't want to buy one until I know my child will stick to lessons.

 A: I understand the hesitation to invest in an instrument when you don't know whether it will be a battle to get your child to learn it.
 I would ask local piano stores whether they have a rental program.
 I know one of my former students rented a piano from Evola music in Canton.
 Please do call King's Keyboard House in Ann Arbor to inquire as well.
 Regarding what brand or model to buy, it really depends on your budget.
 If you have a brand new, or a well maintained, acoustic piano, it is good enough to start lessons.
-If your piano is one of the reputable brands like Steinway, Boston, Essex, Yamaha, Kawai, Young Chang, Bosendorfer, Fazioli, more power to you!
-For digital pianos with weighted keys, some of the reputable brands are Yamaha, Kurzwell, Casio, Roland and Kawai.
-I prefer you get digital piano with heavy weighted keys, because heavier weights help you to develop stronger fingers.
-This will ease your transition to acoustic pianos if your skill level becomes more advanced.
+If you want to buy a digital piano, make sure it has weighted keys, because heavier weights help you to develop stronger fingers.
+This will ease your transition to an acoustic piano if your skill level becomes more advanced.

-Q4: How long do I need to wait when I'm on the waiting list?
+Q4: How long do I need to wait on the waiting list?

 A: I cannot answer this question definitively because your spot on the waiting list doesn't correlate well with how soon you can get into my studio.
 The reasons are: